 If you take a moment to reflect on your favorite childhood memories, most likely, you were outside.
 Nature is the ultimate playground of childhood.
 Research shows that spending time in nature is beneficial to young children in multiple domains of child development.
 Children who spend time playing outdoors are physically healthier, have more advanced motor skills, more positive social interactions, increased positive moods, and reduced levels of stress.
 Cognitively, spending time in nature is correlated with increased focus and attention span, better memory and a broader transfer of knowledge.
 Unfortunately, in the United States, children are spending significantly less time outdoors than they did one generation ago.

 At All Seasons Preschool, our extended outdoor time provides an ideal framework for our nature-based curriculum.
-Children enjoy daily interactions with nature, playing in the meadow, pines, and woods.
-Our nature-based activities will be offered indoors and out, in large and small group, and are teacher-led or child-initiated.
+Children enjoy daily interactions with nature, playing in the meadow, pines, pond, and woods.
+Our nature-based activities are offered indoors and out, in large and small groups, and are both teacher-led and child-initiated.

 “Nature does not hurry, yet everything gets accomplished.” - Lao Tzu